Lumorti/gyroGlove/README.md

 - numpy
 - matplotlib

-On Ubuntu/Debian these can be installed with apt:
+On Ubuntu/Debian these can be installed with apt as follows:

 ```sh
 sudo apt update